 4. Set up collaborative team workspaces

 How many times have you been ready to hop on a conference call only to realise you aren’t sure where to find the file you are supposed to be discussing?
 Or perhaps you thought you had the right document, only to discover everyone else is using an updated version.

-With the collaborative online team workspaces offered with your new cloud services, you can end the paper chase once and for all.
+With the collaborative online team workspaces offered with your new cloud services such as Unified Communications, you can end the paper chase once and for all.
 Simply drag and drop files into the team workspace and keep everyone in sync.
 You also can easily track tasks, due dates and work history.
 Built-in contextual intelligence tools serve up the precise information you need when you need it – preparing you for every meeting, every call and every interaction.

 All your meeting features are in your team workspace as well.
 Message a single individual or everyone on your team.
 Click to dial a number or to launch a voice or video conference.
 Invite partners, customers and outside experts to join in.

 What’s more, your team workspace can serve as a hub for the productivity apps you use each day – like Salesforce, Office 365 and Google G Suite.
 You won’t have to hop from application to application to get things done.
 Everything is accessible from one spot, regardless of where you are or what device you use to connect.